drewdeponte/git-ps-book/src/tool/hooks.md

 - `isolate_post_checkout` - hook executed by `isolate` command after
 	successfully creating the temporary branch, cherry-picking the patch to it, and checking the branch out
+- `isolate_post_cleanup` - hook executed by `isolate` command after doing it's cleanup, checking out stack you were on prior to isolate and deleting the `ps/tmp/isolate` branch.
+The isolate cleanup process is triggered automatically when run via `request-review` or `integrate` commands but can also be triggered by running `gps isolate` with no patch index.

 You can find examples of hooks that you can straight up use or just use as a starting point in [example_hooks](https://github.com/uptech/git-ps-rs/tree/main/example_hooks).